MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 If you plan to deploy Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus) in a GCC High or DoD environment, there are some special considerations that you need to be aware of to help you meet your compliance requirements.

-## Which version of Office 365 ProPlus to deploy
+## Which version of Microsoft 365 Apps for enterprise to deploy

 > [!IMPORTANT]
 > To meet GCC High and DoD compliance requirements, you must be running at least Version 1803 of Microsoft 365 Apps for enterprise.